 Middleware

-Middleware is generally used for intercepting requests or responses.
-For example, validating user identity before executing the controller, redirecting to the login page if the user is not logged in, or adding a header to the response.
-It can also be used for tracking the percentage of requests for a specific URI, and much more.
+Middleware is generally used to intercept requests or responses.
+For example, it can be used to verify user identity before executing the controller, redirecting users to the login page if they are not logged in, or adding a certain header in the response.
+It can also be used for statistics, such as counting the proportion of requests for a specific URI.

 ┌──────────────────────────────────────────────────────┐